Rising external costs are real. Internal friction is one of the cost you can still control.

 Agency acquired by the world’s largest holding company

-Russell Kern has spent four decades helping organizations find the performance that is already present in their operations but being suppressed by structural misalignment, human dynamics, and governance gaps.
-The Cross-Silonomics™ methodology is the systematic result of that work — a discipline for identifying, quantifying, and eliminating cross-silo friction as an economic problem rather than a cultural one.
+Russell Kern has spent four decades helping organizations uncover performance that is already present in the business but suppressed by structural misalignment, human dynamics, and governance gaps.

 Collaboration Expert and Human Dynamics Friction Reduction Specialist